I. Mission and Objectives

 a copy of the complaint, with accompanying documents, to the respondent(s).

-3. Upon receipt of the complaint, the Center of Latin American studies shall contact the
+3. Upon receipt of the complaint, the Center for Latin American and Caribbean Studies shall contact the

 respondent to verify that the respondent has received a copy of the complaint and to